alexisraca/library-api/README.md

 rails db:seed
 ```

-Create your own keybase using:

-`EDITOR=vim rails credentials:edit` and save the file, this will create a `master.key` file otherwise the JWT encryption process will fail.
+# Postman

+Collection of Postman Requests and examples in: https://www.getpostman.com/collections/d33434f8851577711add

+It contains examples of successfull and failures for each request.

 ### Heroku temporal server

 I uploaded a test server in Heroku, it can be found in: https://library-api-blue.herokuapp.com/

 Check seeds for password and email.
-It can be tested with Postman, just change the {{service_url}}
+It can be tested with Postman, just change the {{service_url}} variable or string in the path to https://library-api-blue.herokuapp.com/

-# Postman

-Collection of Postman Requests and examples in: https://www.getpostman.com/collections/d33434f8851577711add

-It contains examples of successfull and failures for each request.

 # API